Best Mission Toilets (2026)

 Skirted toilets have a smooth panel covering the trapway on the outside of the bowl, while non-skirted (standard) designs expose the curved trapway contours.
 Skirted designs are significantly easier to clean because there are no nooks for grime to collect.
 They also look more contemporary.
 The trade-off is a slightly higher price and, in some cases, floor-mounted bolts that are proprietary rather than standard.
 If cleaning speed matters and budget allows, a skirted design like the Woodbridge T-0019 or Swiss Madison St. Tropez is the practical preference.

-The TOTO Aquia IV is the best dual flush toilet for most households, combining the lowest widely available 0.8 gallon partial flush with an 800 gram MaP Tornado full flush that clears solids reliably in a single press.
-For maximum full-flush power, the American Standard H2Option reaches 1000 grams MaP at 1.28 GPF, the highest score in this roundup, and brings a five-year warranty.
-Budget-conscious buyers get the most brand credibility per dollar from the Kohler Cimarron Dual Flush, while the Woodbridge T-0019 is the strongest skirted one-piece option.
-Every pick on this list carries EPA WaterSense certification and clears at least 800 grams MaP, so whichever you choose delivers real water savings without the double-flush frustration that gave early dual flush designs a bad name.
+The TOTO Aquia IV is the best dual flush toilet for most households, combining the lowest widely available 0.8 gallon partial flush with a perfect 1000 gram MaP Tornado full flush that clears solids reliably in a single press.
+The American Standard H2Option trades some full-flush power for an included seat and a lower, chair-height bowl, posting a 600 gram MaP score with a five-year warranty.
+Budget-conscious buyers get the most brand credibility per dollar from the Kohler Cimarron Dual Flush, which also reaches the 1000 gram ceiling, while the Woodbridge T-0019 is the strongest skirted one-piece option.
+Every pick on this list carries EPA WaterSense certification and clears at least 600 grams MaP, so whichever you choose delivers real water savings without the double-flush frustration that gave early dual flush designs a bad name.

 Read the guide